-4 Transactions with Related Parties
+Transactions with Related Parties

-The ultimate controlling party of the Company is Mr. George Feidakis who beneficially owns 1,141,517 common shares as of December 31, 2016 through Firment Trading Limited, a Marshall Islands company controlled by Mr Feidakis.
-As at December 31, 2016 and 2015, Mr Feidakis beneficially owned 43.4% and 50.4%, respectively, of Globus' shares.
+The ultimate controlling party of the Company is Mr. George Feidakis who beneficially owns 18,579,317 common shares as of December 31, 2017, through Firment Shipping Inc., a Marshall Islands corporation controlled by Mr Feidakis.
+As at December 31, 2017 and 2016, Mr Feidakis beneficially owned 58,7% and 43.4%, respectively, of Globus' shares.
+Mr. George Feidakis is also the chairman of the Board of Directors of Globus.

-The following are the major transactions which the Company has entered into with related parties during the years ended December 31, 2016, 2015 and 2014:
+The following are the major transactions which the Company has entered into with related parties during the years ended December 31, 2017, 2016 and 2015:

-In August 2006, Globus Shipmanagement Corp. entered into a rental agreement for 350 square metres of office space for its operations within a building owned by Cyberonica S.A. (an affiliate of the Company's chairman).
-Rental expense was Euro 14,578 (\$16) per month up to August 20, 2015, which was silently extended until December 31, 2015.
+In August 2006, Globus Shipmanagement Corp. entered into a rental agreement for 350 square metres of office space for its operations within a building owned by Cyberonica S.A. (an affiliate of Globus's chairman).
+Rental expense was Euro 14,578 (absolute amount) (\$16) per month up to August 20, 2015, which was silently extended until December 31, 2015.
 The rental agreement provides for an annual increase in rent of 2% above the rate of inflation as set by the Bank of Greece.
 The contract ran for nine years and could have been terminated by the Company with six months' notice, and terminated at the end of 2015.
-In 2016 the Company renewed the rental agreement at a monthly rate of Euro 10,360 (\$10.9) with a lease period ending January 2, 2025.
+In 2016 the Company renewed the rental agreement at a monthly rate of Euro 10,360 (absolute amount) (\$10.9) with a lease period ending January 2.
+2025.
 The Company does not presently own any real estate.
-During the years ended December 31, 2016, 2015 and 2014, rent expense was \$138, \$195 and \$234, respectively.
+During the years ended December 31, 2017, 2016 and 2015, rent expense was \$140, \$138 and \$195, respectively.

-The expense is recognised in the income statement component of the consolidated statement of comprehensive loss/income under administrative expenses payable to related parties.
-As of December 31, 2016 and 2015, \$313 and \$191 of rent expense respectively was due and unpaid.
+The expense is recognised in the income statement component of the consolidated statement of comprehensive loss under administrative expenses payable to related parties.
+As of December 31, 2017 and 2016, \$471 and \$313 of rent expense, respectively was due and unpaid.
 Rent expense payable to related parties is classified as trade accounts payable in the consolidated statement of financial position.